By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 Fiber’s primary health benefit isn’t mechanical “cleaning” of the digestive tract, but rather serving as fuel for beneficial gut bacteria that produce essential compounds for colon health.
-Research published in Cell Metabolism reveals that colonocytes—cells lining the colon—derive approximately 70% of their energy from butyrate, a short-chain fatty acid produced when bacteria ferment dietary fiber.
+Research published in Cell Metabolism by Donohoe et al. (2011) reveals that colonocytes—cells lining the colon—derive approximately 70% of their energy from butyrate, a short-chain fatty acid produced when bacteria ferment dietary fiber.

 Contents